cmusatyalab/openface/README.md

 ---

+### Isn't face recognition a solved problem?
+No!
+Accuracies from research papers have just begun to surpass human accuracies on some benchmarks.
+The accuracies of open source face recognition systems lag behind the state-of-the-art.

+---

 The following example shows the workflow for a single input image of Sylvestor Stallone from the publicly available [LFW dataset](http://vis-www.cs.umass.edu/lfw/person/Sylvester_Stallone.html).